 Sailor Moon 美少女戰士

 RECOMMENDED: Too sophisticated for cartoons?
-How about some kung fu movies made right here in Hong Kong?
+How about some classic Hong Kong TV drama?

 Walk down the street and ask any 90s kid about Chibi Maruko-chan, and they'll be able to sing you the whole theme song from start to finish.
 No?
 Just us?
 Following the everyday life of Maruka, who always runs into some kind of trouble, the cartoon is one of those shows that we could all relate to as a kid – mainly because of her laziness, tardiness, and absolute hatred for chores and homework.
 This show is well-loved not only because of the funny and relatable moments but also because of the heartwarming family dynamic – a true classic.